What Accommodation Supplement is for, if you can get it, how much you could get and when, and how to apply.

 - be a New Zealand citizen, or meet residency requirements

-- not be receiving student allowance.
+- not be entitled to student allowance.

 - your income